aollivierre/Az.UpdateManager/MigratefromAutomationAccount/Readme.md

+#First Clone the repo or download this entire folder to your local machine

-#First install the modules by running 0-Install-Az.Accounts.ps1 in your Elevated PS5 terminal
+#Second install the modules by running 0-Install-Az.Accounts.ps1 in your Elevated PS5 terminal

-#Second run this from either PS5 or PS7
+#Third run this from either PS5 or PS7 for example

-& "C:\Code\Az.UpdateManager\MigratefromAutomationAccount"
+& "C:\Code\Az.UpdateManager\MigratefromAutomationAccount\1-call.ps1"